EmbeddedOS/embeddedos.github.io/_posts/2024-07-24-Build-A-x86-Bootloader-BIOS.md

 ---
-title: 'Build a x86-64 bootloader from scratch: BIOS'
+title: 'Build a x86 bootloader from scratch with BIOS'
 description: >-
   Bootloader is a piece of code that is executed once the system is booted.